Henrrrrrry/my-dwelling/items/report.md

 ### Surprise Features

-- If implemented, explain how your solution addresses the task (any detail requirements will be released with the surprise feature specifications).
-- State that "Suprised feature is not implemented" otherwise.
+- Suprised feature is not implemented.

 <br> <hr>